 CEME believes that education represents one of the best assets to guarantee compliance and to ensure the highest levels of quality and safety along the production process.
 In this sense, instruction programmes are crafted to prepare all employees to the most appropriate level of knowledge required by their roles and responsibilities.

-Specifically, Health & Safety and Quality training are required by law and are held by external suppliers.
-It should also be noted that the breakdown reveals 44% of total training is devoted to Health & Safety, perfectly in line with the Group Sustainability Pillars.
+Specifically, it should also be noted that the breakdown reveals 52% of total training is devoted to Health & Safety, including compliance training held by specialized external suppliers, perfectly in line with the Group Sustainability Pillars.

 On the other hand, technical training related to products and applications is promoted by the company and delivered by CEME internal trainers - a choice that takes advantage of and draws directly from the Group's human capital, thus valuing internal skills and expertise and engaging in peer-to-peer development.
 The Trivolzio site has a dedicated training room featuring all the components of CEME products that are used as samples during training classes.
-Furthermore, language classes offer the Company's people the chance to improve their English, from starters to advanced learners.
-Almost all learning opportunities implemented for employees can be offered via remote, on-line or blended solutions, with clear exception for blue collars - for whom physical presence is required due to the nature of the activities performed.